5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Enable_Features/AirportItllwm_Sequoia.md

 ## Patching principle

 1. Inject the Intel WiFi card as a legacy 4360 Broadcom card via `DeviceProperties` &rarr; This will allow "Modern WiFi" patches in OCLP
-2. Inject the required kexts for re-enabling the legacy WiFi cards
+2. Inject the required kexts for re-enabling legacy WiFi cards
 3. Apply root patches
 4. Disable the WiFi spoof again
-5. Reboot to macOS Sequoia, voila, `AirportItlwm.kext` working in Sequoia
+5. Reboot to macOS Sequoia, voila, `AirportItlwm.kext` working again

 ## Instructions